cranhandler/cranhandler.github.io/about/visiting.md

  To use the oven, dial the "timer" to any number, and then set your desired temperature.
 Adjust down about 25°F since it's convection.

- To use the stove, turn on the gas (red valve between stove and oven).
-Light the element with the lighter (drawer next to you).
-As soon as you are done needing heat, turn off the gas immediately (red valve will be perpendicular to pipe).
+ To use the stove, light the element with the lighter (drawer next to you).

  When harvesting herbs, leave enough behind to keep growing.
 Don't lick the roses in the summer months, they receive a weekly fungicide application until September.